Qatar SC

 Qatar Sports Club (نادي قطر الرياضي) is a sports club based in Doha, Qatar.
 It is best known for its football team which competes in the Qatar Stars League.
-The club was founded in 1961 as a merger of two Qatari football clubs Al-Oruba and Al-Nasour.
+The club was founded in 1959 with the merger of two Qatari football clubs, Al-Oruba and Al-Nasour.

-They play their home games in the Qatar SC Stadium, which has a capacity of 15,000 It has recently diversified into sports other than football.
-An athletics group has been established, and this department competes in javelin throwing, long jumps, and sprinting.
+They play their home games in the Qatar SC Stadium, which can accommodate 13,000 spectators.
+The club has recently diversified into sports other than football with an athletics division having been established, competing in sprinting, long jump and javelin throwing.
 The club adopted its current name, Qatar SC, in 1981.

 History

 Formation (1972)

-In 1972, Al-Oruba merged with Al-Nasour to forma new football club named Al-Esteqlal.
+In 1972, Al-Oruba merged with Al-Nasour to form a new football club named Al-Esteqlal.
 Former player Saad Mohammed Saleh was selected as the first coach.
-Al Esteqlal was one of the strongest clubs since its establishment, winning its first official Q-League season in 1972–73.
+Al Esteqlal was one of the strongest clubs right from its establishment, winning its first official Q-League season in 1972–73.
 The next year, in 1974, Al Sadd hired head coach Hassan Othman from the club in addition to 14 of its players, including Hassan Mattar and Mubarak Anber, much to the dismay of club president Hamad bin Suhaim.
 During this period, transfers could be made unconditionally in Qatari football.
-Despite the resounding difficulties arising from the transfer fiasco, it continued with its success, winning the 1976–77 season and supplying the national team with some of its most prominent players.
+Despite the resounding difficulties arising from the transfer fiasco, the club continued with its success, winning the 1976–77 season and supplying the national team with some of its most prominent players.